Acciorocketships/mrs-gym/README.md

 		2. "simple": creates a world with N_AGENTS agents and a plane at z=0.
 This is the default
 	- N_AGENTS: (int) sets the number of agents in the environment.
 	- K_HOPS: (int) sets the number of consecutive time steps to return in the observation, which is of size (N_AGENTS x STATE_SIZE x K_HOPS+1).
-	- AGENT_RADIUS: (float) used purely for start position generation, this prevents agents from overlapping.
 	- RETURN_A: (bool) specifies whether or not to compute the adjacency matrix.
 It is returned in the info dict under key "A".
 	- RETURN_EVENTS: (bool) specifies whether or note to include "keyboard_events" and "mouse_events" in the info dict. "keyboard_events" is a dict which maps a key (str) to a value (1 for pressed, 0 for held, -1 for released). "mouse_events" is not None when there is a mouse click, and it returns a dict of:
 		1. "camera_pos": ((3) tensor) the world coordinates of the camera